jthaden/trumpeter-db/README.md

 ## Relational Data Model:
-Relationally, the database is built around four entities: Users, User-Info, Trumpets, and ReTrumpets.
+Relationally, the database is built around four entities: Users, UserInfo, Trumpets, and ReTrumpets.
 Trumpet entities can also be split into two separate categories: Trumpets and ReplyTrumpets.
 The diagram below contains additional details regarding types and relations.

 <a href="url"><img src="http://i.imgur.com/eKtoAY0.png"></a>